 I Corinthians 9:26 I therefore so run, not as uncertainly; so fight I, not as one that beats the air.

 The apostle Paul knew what was required of him—what he was going to be held accountable for.
-He didn't just wave his arms around, pretending to be a fighter.
+He did not just wave his arms around, pretending to be a fighter.
 He carefully planned strategy to be a winner in the race for the Kingdom of God, because he knew what God wanted.

 I Corinthians 9:27 But I keep my body and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway.